bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

   .. platform-choice:: debian
     :title: Debian/Ubuntu Linux

-    The Debian versions of :code:`Yosys` and :code:`nextpnr` are too old, so you must use the `YoWASP <#yowasp-yosys-and-nextpnr>`_ versions. dragonBoot requires features from :code:`Yosys` 0.10 and newer, and will not place and route with :code:`nextpnr` older than 0.4.
+    The Debian versions of Yosys and nextpnr are too old, so you must use the `YoWASP <#yowasp-yosys-and-nextpnr>`_ versions. dragonBoot requires features from Yosys 0.10 and newer, and will not place and route with nextpnr older than 0.4.

   .. platform-choice:: linux
     :title: Other Linux